ystia/yorc-guides/README.md

 # Ystia Orchestrator guides

-This repository provides guidance on how to install, use and troubleshoot the Ystia Orchestrator (Yorc) version `3.0.1`.
+This repository provides guidance on how to install, use and troubleshoot the Ystia Orchestrator (Yorc) latest release 3.0.1.

 ## Overview